Patellar Chondromalacia -

 - Rest - This is important for initial healing because without an correct amount of rest you are at risk for increased inflammation, pain or injury to the soft tissue of the knee joint.

 - Cold Compression - Immediate cold compression (using an Cold Compress or Ice Pack) will allow you to manage pain while getting rid of swelling, inflammation and edema in your knee.

 Using a simple conservative treatment such as cold compression to treat your knee injury will reduce swelling to "open up" the area for more blood flow.
-It will also slow nerve and cell function in the knee (and reduce pain).
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the meniscus and tissue cells begin to break-down.
+It will also slow nerve and tissue function in the knee (and reduce pain).
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the meniscus and tissues begin to break-down.

 Anyone in the health-care business knows that your blood supplies the oxygen and much needed nutrients required to heal any soft tissue injuries.
 This is why for years doctors, trainers and other medical professional have recommended RICE (Rest, Ice, Compression, Elevation) to treat the pain and swelling of fresh injuries, chronic pain, and after any re-injury.

-Slowing down the degeneration with can be achieved by avoid impact exercises and movement that irritates the patella until the muscle strength increases.
-Selective exercises that strengthen the inner quadriceps muscles are recommended to straighten the movement of the patella over the femur.
+Slowing down knee degeneration can be helped by avoiding impact exercises and movement that irritates the patella until muscle strength increases.
+Selective exercises that strengthen the inner quadriceps muscles are recommended to straighten movement of the patella over the femur.

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee area until your pain and inflammation settle.
 With these easy-to-use therapies, you will notice incredible improvement in your knee condition and pain.
 The more diligent you are with your treatment and rehabilitation, the faster you will see successful results and the sooner you can return to the activities you enjoy - without pain!